 Losing fur is a reality in the life of a dog.
-Usually this shedding is a natural reaction to the changing of seasons, but sometimes it can be a side effect of a more serious problem.
-Here are some of the top reasons why a dog sheds, and some tips on what you can do to address the issue.
+Usually dog shedding is a natural reaction to the changing of seasons, but sometimes it can be a side effect of a more serious problem.
+Here are some of the top reasons behind dog shedding, and some tips on what you can do to address the issue.

 8. Hormonal Changes